Bear with me while I plow through these two seemingly off-topic abstracts:

 Circumcision of HIV-infected men did not reduce HIV transmission to female partners over 24 months, and transmission risk may be increased with early post-surgical resumption of intercourse.
 Longer-term effects could not be assessed.
 Post surgical sexual abstinence and subsequent consistent condom are essential for HIV prevention. …

-Translation: MGM increased M->F HIV transmission by 20% under their best measured scenario, “couples who abstained longer post-surgically”.
+Translation: MGM increased M->F HIV transmission by 60% at 24 months.
 Despite the authors’uncertain interpretation, the increased risk of M->F transmission from MGM is likely to be enduring because of the abrasion factor created by MGM:

 Abstract: Heterosexual transmission of human immunodeficiency virus (HIV) is the most frequent mode of infection worldwide.
 However, the immediate events between exposure to infectious virus and establishment of infection are still poorly understood.
 This study investigates parameters of HIV infection of human female genital tissue in vitro using an explant culture model.
 In particular, we investigated the role of the epithelium and virucidal agents in protection against HIV infection.
 We have demonstrated that the major target cells of infection reside below the genital epithelium, and thus HIV must cross this barrier to establish infection.
 Immune activation enhanced HIV infection of such subepithelial cells.